Join Us for the 2016 EcoStream Conference!

 About the conference

-We invite the academic and professional community to join us in a discussion of these issues.
-Through presentations, panel conversations, exhibits and networking among peers and colleagues, we can help to shape the future of stream restoration in the Southeast in a time of a changing climate.
+EcoStream is a valuable forum for exchanging ideas and experiences that encourages continuing research and enhances networking among restoration professionals.
+We invite the academic and professional community to join us August 22-25, 2016 in Asheville, North Carolina for a discussion of stream restoration.
+Through presentations, panel conversations, exhibits and networking among peers and colleagues, the 2016 EcoStream conference will continue to influence the future of stream restoration in the Southeast.

 NCSU Bio & Ag Engineering Stream Restoration Program